Anthony R. Brown, MBChB, FFA (SA)

 Professor of Anesthesiology and Vice Chair

-Dr. Sladen and his colleagues in the ICU, Drs Hugh Playford and Staffan Wahlander, are focussing on two primary areas of research interest: prediction of ICU outcome and pharmacologic organ protection in critically ill patients.
+Dr. Sladen and his colleague in the ICU, Dr Hugh Playford, are focussing on two primary areas of research interest: prediction of ICU outcome and pharmacologic organ protection in critically ill patients.
 Studies are in progress to compare a simple predictor of ICU length of stay with more complex scoring systems, and to evaluate the role of the multiple organ dysfunction score (MODS) in outcome assessment.
 The analgesic efficacy of the alpha-2 agonist, dexmedetomidine, is being tested in postoperative thoracic surgery patients.
 The relative renal effects of two dopaminergic agents, dopamine and fenoldopam, are being compared in cardiac surgical patients.
 In collaboration with Dr HT Lee and his group, a combined laboratory and clinical investigation is being conducted into renal cell apoptosis as a predictor of adverse postoperative renal outcome.

 Gebhard Wagener, MD